bootdotdev/blog/content/cryptography/elliptic-curve-cryptography.md

 Let’s pretend that Facebook is going to receive a private post from Donald Trump.
 Facebook needs to be able to ensure that when the ex-president sends his post over the internet, no one in the middle (Like the NSA, or an internet service provider) can read the message.
 The entire exchange using public-key cryptography would go like this:

-- Donald Trump Notifies Facebook that he wants to send them a private post
+- Donald Trump notifies Facebook that he wants to send them a private post
 - Facebook sends Donald Trump their public key
 - Donald Trump uses the public key to encrypt his post: